tumblr/collins/README.md

 Published [documentation](https://tumblr.github.io/collins) follows the most [recent release](https://tumblr.github.io/collins/downloads.html) of collins.

-For documentation on developing, building, general architecture and unreleased changes please *use* the [wiki](https://github.com/tumblr/collins/wiki).
+For documentation on developing, building, general architecture and unreleased changes **please use the [wiki](https://github.com/tumblr/collins/wiki)**.
 This documentation is in flux, currently lacking and constantly being worked on.

 All documentation links point to the most recent release.